Nunez outshines Haaland as Liverpool beat Man City to Community Shield

 Nunez then ended any doubt over the result when he pounced on Andy Robertson's header across goal.

-But City's miserable day did not end there as Haaland hit the bar with the goal gaping deep in stoppage time to keep the Norwegian superstar waiting to open his account in English football.
+But City's miserable day did not end there as Haaland hit the bar with the goal gaping deep in stoppage time.

 © 2022 AFP